opentracing-contrib/java-specialagent/README.md

 </dependency>
 ```

-This is the test artifact that contains within it the `AgentRunner`, which is a JUnit runner class provided for testing of the ByteBuddy auto-instrumentation rules.
+This is the test artifact that contains the `AgentRunner`, which is a JUnit runner class provided for testing of the ByteBuddy auto-instrumentation rules.
 This JAR does not contain within it any [<ins>Instrumentation Plugins</ins>](#44-instrumentation-plugin) themselves, and is only intended to be applied to the test phase of the build lifecycle of a single plugin for an [<ins>Instrumentation Plugin</ins>](#44-instrumentation-plugin) implementation.
 For direction with the `AgentRunner`, please refer to the [`opentracing-specialagent-api`][api] module.

 ##### 2.1.2.2 [<ins>Tracer Plugins</ins>](#43-tracer-plugin)